IvanDF/laravel-molisana/README.md

 ---

-<p align="center">Web-Page of La Molisana that shows you pics and descriptions about type of Pastas.</p>
+<p align="center">La Molisana is a wep-page that shows you pics and descriptions about different types of Pasta.</p>
 <br>

 ## ⛏️ Built With <a name = "tech_stack"></a>